 - Stereo Enhancer Plugins

-Now that we have a better understanding on how to achieve stereo width let's explore specialized plugins that do just that, or claim to increase it.
+Now that we have a better understanding of how to achieve stereo width let's explore specialized plugins that do just that, or claim to increase it.

-If they sound generic, make some tests for yourself by comparing various stereo enhancers, listening carefully on how the sound changes when you crank up that 'width' control and take a closer look at vectorscopes and correlometers to also see what's going on and if something starts to go out of phase.
+If they sound generic, make some tests for yourself by comparing various stereo enhancers, listening carefully to how the sound changes when you crank up that 'width' control, and taking a closer look at vectorscopes and correlometers to also see what's going on and if something starts to go out of phase.

 This will help you decide what's best for you.